7 min read

 The term “intuitive eating” was coined by two dieticians, Evelyn Tribole and Elyse Resch in their book, Intuitive Eating: A Revolutionary Diet Approach.

-Oh no, not another diet,” you may be thinking.
-Understandable, considering the four-letter word can send any weight loss-seeking person down the unmotivated spiral at the mere sound of it.
+Oh, no, not another diet,” you may be thinking.
+Understandable, considering the four-letter word can send any weight loss-seeking person down an unmotivated spiral at the mere sound of it.

 That’s only because we’ve been taught that “diet” means—in Eric’s words—“temporary alteration with some level of restriction and suffering in order to achieve a short-term health target or to fit into some special outfit for a special occasion.”